pulumi/examples/aws-ts-hello-fargate/README.md

 - [Node.js](https://nodejs.org/en/download/)
 - [Download and install the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/)
-- [Connect Pulumi with your AWS account](https://www.pulumi.com/docs/intro/cloud-providers/aws/setup/) (if your AWS CLI is configured, this will just work)
+- [Connect Pulumi with your AWS account](https://www.pulumi.com/docs/intro/cloud-providers/aws/setup/) (if your AWS CLI is configured, no further changes are required)

 ## Running the Example